r0sa-bio-digital/content-publishing-ecosystem/README.md

 			* Cost of a single /knit/generate in thе currency
 			* Exchange rate for fiat money to thе currency and vice versa
 * Check knit-integrity of the db
-	* `Add api call to extract timestamp from knit`
+	* Add api call to extract timestamp from knit
 	* Fix date 2022-03-29 07:28:24.182474 for knit record
+* `Sell first c01ns for fiat money`
 	* Implement simplest content delivery with automated payment transactions.
 		* View content by direct link
 		* User dashboard to check balance and track transactions
 		* Transactions log
 			* Research best db for the log, thus postgresql too much costly
 				* Check out ClickHouse first
+	* Organize c0ntent community
+	* Organize first c01n sale inside of the community
 * Establish backup process
 	* All tables' pks must be stored in knits, every knits entry must have a corresponding record in some other table
 	* db